Tutorial: Wrapping an NLP Application

 # them and to willy-nilly throw an error if the caller wants that

-for arg, val in configs.items():
+for arg, val in parameters.items():

 # as we defined this `error` parameter in the app metadata